iandorsey00/geodata/README.md

 States can be quite large, and sometimes it is difficult to group places inside of them.
 California is divided up into 58 counties.
-Cities are not allowed to cross state lines, but CDPs (unincorporated areas) can and do cross state lines.
+Cities are not allowed to cross county lines, but CDPs (unincorporated areas) can and do cross county lines.

-Fortunately for California, situations in which place-level geographies cross state lines are rare enough that `PlaceCounties` are used by default for that state.
+Fortunately for California, situations in which place-level geographies cross county lines are rare enough that `PlaceCounties` are used by default for that state.
 This means that we can readily find out which county a place is in, making it very easy to group geographies that are in close proximity to one another.